Your board’s role

 Your board sets the tone from the top of the organisation.
 You oversee the CEO or equivalent to help drive a positive workplace culture.

-In this guide, we explain how you can use your organisation’s People matter survey results to monitor and influence a positive culture.
+This guide explains how to use your organisation’s People matter survey results to monitor and influence a positive culture.

-For more information you can read our resources to support Victorian public sector board directors, chairs and entities and establishing portfolio governance arrangements.
+For more information check out resources to support Victorian public sector board directors, chairs and entities and the Victorian Public Sector Commission's guide for establishing portfolio governance arrangements.

 Why workplace culture matters